-The Posner Center is excited to present the third year of Leading Sustainable Change.
+The Posner Center is excited to present the fourth year of Leading Sustainable Change.
 Based on the Adaptive Leadership model, the framework helps individuals and organizations adapt and thrive in challenging environments.

 - Gain a deeper knowledge of style and personality to better understand individual and group behaviors